argilla-io/argilla/argilla/docs/reference/argilla-server/telemetry.md

 The following usage and error information is reported:

-* The code of the raised error and the entity type related to the error, if any (Dataset, Workspace,...)
+* The code of the raised error
 * The `user-agent` and `accept-language` http headers
 * Task name and number of records for bulk operations
 * An anonymous generated user uuid
+* An anonymous generated server uuid
 * The Argilla version running the server
 * The Python version, e.g. `3.8.13`
 * The system/OS name, such as `Linux`, `Darwin`, `Windows`